 How to Prevent Frozen Pipes

 With freezing temperatures, pipes can freeze leading to a number of problems in your home.
 The most damaging consequence of frozen plumbing is a burst pipe.
 Protect your home from frozen pipes.
+Learn about other causes and signs of a burst pipe in your home.

 A burst pipe can cause damage to your home such as: